cablelabs/micronets-mso-portal-stub/README.md

     {
       "clientID": "<clientID>", // Unique identifier for the registration server.
-      "deviceID": "<deviceID>", // Unique identifier for the device.
+      "deviceID": "<deviceID>"  // Unique identifier for the device.
     }

 #### response: